darius/traitor/laplace-essay-on-probabilities.md

 partake of the certainty of the principle of which they derive.
 In the applications of Analysis to Physics, the consequences have all the certainty of facts or experiments.
-But in the moral sciences where each consequence is deduced from one preceding it in only a probable way, the chance of error increases with their number, and finishes by surpassing the chance of truth, in consequences very distant from the beginning.
+But in the moral sciences where each consequence is deduced from the previous one in only a probable way, the chance of error increases with their number, and finishes by surpassing the chance of truth, in consequences very distant from the beginning.